 This solution addresses KI#1 about how to provide more accurate UE location exposure by additionally collecting target UE location via other UEs close to the target UE.

-Editor's note: Whether this solution provides an improved accuracy for UE with 3GPP RAN coverage needs further study.
+NOTE: Different technology (e.g. BT, WiFi, RAN) has different accuracy in positioning.
+The LM server can, based on its internal algorithm, consolidate a UE location information for exposure to the VAL server.

+The existing service API SS_LocationInfoEvent provided by LM server is used to accommodate needed enhancements in this solution.

 The impacted entities are VAL server, LM server and LM client.